bensontjohn/pands-project/README.md

 ![Histogram](https://github.com/bensontjohn/pands-project/blob/master/Histogram.png)

+### Summary

 To summarise this project research, different methods were used to analyse the iris dataset.
 The pandas library was used to read the iris dataset which is in a csv format, there are total 150 rows and 5 columns in the dataset for species.
-Minimum and Maximum values of the each of the attributes were calculate using min and max methods.
+Minimum and Maximum values for each of the attributes were calculated using min and max methods.
 Also, calculated mean, percentile of the attributes.
 A histogram plot of the dataset was also done.

+Based on the investigation, it is clear that the iris Setosa has a smaller petal width and petal length than the other two species.
+This difference occurs again for the Petal width and Sepal length.
+In both cases, the Iris Viginica is the largest species.

 ### References: